Deconstructed Vegan Lasagna Soup packed with veggies! This healthy one-bowl-meal is easily gluten-free and on the table in 30 minutes.

 Cooking is truly one of the only things I do where I am completely focused on the task at hand versus everything else buzzing in my brain.

-Using high quality ingredients means easier recipes.
-Less is more when the foundation is delicious!
-I love how Vero Gusto tastes like the pantry staple my grandma would whip up.
 When we were younger, she'd have our entire family over for dinner every Sunday night.
 I looked so forward to it!

 I have vivd memories of lining up for the salad, munching on sour cream and onion dip in her bright living room, and sitting at her huge dining table surrounded by everyone I loved eating her spaghetti and meatballs.
 My mom uses her recipe to this day.

 Most lasagna soup recipes call for canned tomatoes, but just like classic lasagna, we're spicing things up with pasta sauce instead.
 Building flavor like nobody's business.

 Ok, so have you tried Barilla's new super-premium line of Italian sauces, Vero Gusto?
 It's MAJOR.
 Sauce is a staple in the hummus household so believe me when I say this stuff is one-of-a-kind.
 Bellissimo!